airtai/faststream/docs/docs/en/nats/jetstream/pull.md

 !!! tip
     If you want to consume list of messages, just set the `batch=True` in `PullSub` class.

 So, your subject will be processed much faster, without blocking for each message processing.
 However, if your subject has fewer than `#!python 10` messages, your request to **NATS** will be blocked for `timeout` (5 seconds by default) while trying to collect the required number of messages.
-Therefor, you should choose `batch_size` and `timeout` accurately to optimize your consumer efficiency.
+Therefore, you should choose `batch_size` and `timeout` accurately to optimize your consumer efficiency.